-> It’s normal to leave the punch line until the end but i’ll get straight to it to announce this years winner… our very own Vallerret team shooterLUKAS RIEDL!!!!
+It’s normal to leave the punchline until the end but I’ll get straight to it to announce this year's winner… our very own Vallerret team shooterLUKAS RIEDL!!!!
 “Aghhh…. aghhh…. wwwhoooww..” and the crowd goes wild.

-With a winning concept and stellar riding we can’t give all the credit to Lukas but he does deserve a lot of it.
-As the single videographer and editor he created a hell of a submission.
+With a winning concept and stellar riding, we can’t give all the credit to Lukas but he does deserve a lot of it.
+As the single videographer and editor, he created a hell of a submission.

 They battled crazy conditions with a 150cm dumping on the first day, with rain and extremely dangerous wet avalanches on the next.
-Not being able to access the back country due to heavy avalanche dangers, lukas and the crew had to get creative.
+Not being able to access the backcountry due to heavy avalanche dangers, Lukas and the crew had to get creative.
 With a concept of “24 hours on the mountain”, waking up in a tent on top of the mountain, to cracking beers around a fire in the evening and dropping cliffs all day long not possible due to the dangerous conditions, it was back to the drawing board.

 The teams had 4 days to film and capture their shots and one day to edit before a public viewing of the submissions and an afterparty.
-Continuously having to change ideas in order to adjust to the topsy-turvy winter conditions, with the heli days cancelled and their ability to make a snowboard film that would stand out from being the usual riding edit was enough to almost push Lukas and his team to going home early.
+Continuously having to change ideas in order to adjust to the topsy-turvy winter conditions, with the heli days canceled and their ability to make a snowboard film that would stand out from being the usual riding edit was enough to almost push Lukas and his team to going home early.
 With a last ditch effort and one sunny day the “Djudes” fired it up and pulled it all together.
-With a concept of “how much can you shred in one day” instead of the 24 hour concept they claimed the “Click on the Mountain” victory and blew the €5000 on champagne andnew photography gear.
+With a concept of “how much can you shred in one day” instead of the 24-hour concept they claimed the “Click on the Mountain” victory and blew the €5000 on champagne andnew photography gear.